zilexa/Homeserver/Applications-Overview.md

 - Wireguard apps are available for all systems.
 For Linux, install `wireguard-tools` and use the command `wg-quik up wg0` after you have put the client conf file (accessible via the VPN-Portal) in `/etc/wireguard/`.

+### _Remote Admin Access_
+> You can manage your server remotely, within LAN or, when not at home via VPN.
+This can be done through the terminal or simply by accessing the desktop, by sharing the desktop through RDP.
+> Manjaro Gnome has Gnome RDP builtin by default and the `post-install.sh` script already installed it and allowed you to set the credentials.
+- Required Configuration:
+  - Go to Settings > Sharing.
+Enable it at the top and enable Desktop Sharing and Remote

 ### _Cloud Services_
 _Password Manager [Vaultwarden](https://github.com/dani-garcia/vaultwarden)_
 >Mobile App: [Bitwarden](https://play.google.com/store/apps/details?id=com.x8bit.bitwarden)